-Introduction and 2021 Highlights
+Introduction and 2022 Highlights

-The Compensation Committee of Farmer Mac's Board of Directors ("Compensation Committee") determines the salaries, incentive compensation, and other compensation and benefits of Farmer Mac's named executive officers.
+The Human Capital and Compensation Committee of Farmer Mac's Board of Directors ("Compensation Committee") determines the salaries, incentive compensation, and other compensation and benefits of Farmer Mac's named executive officers.
 The Compensation Committee also recommends the compensation of directors in consultation with the Corporate Governance Committee for approval by the Board.
-The members of the Compensation Committee who determined the 2021 compensation of Farmer Mac's directors and named executive officers varied during the year depending on when compensation decisions were made.
-From January through May 2021, the Compensation Committee consisted of Mr. Davidson, Mr. Engebretsen, Dr. Faivre, and Ms. Wilcher.
-During that time, the Committee determined executive officers' base salaries, shortterm incentive targets, and grants of long-term equity awards for 2021, as well as director compensation for 2021.
-Since May 2021, the Compensation Committee has consisted of Mr. Davidson, Mr. Engebretsen, Dr. Faivre, Mr. McKissack, and Mr. Ware.
-During that time, the Committee determined final short-term incentive payouts to executives for performance in 2021.
+The members of the Compensation Committee who determined the 2022 compensation of Farmer Mac's directors and named executive officers were Mr. Davidson, Mr. Engebretsen, Dr. Faivre, Mr. McKissack, and Mr. Ware.
 Mr. Davidson has served as chair of the Compensation Committee since June 7, 2012.
 No current member of Farmer Mac's Compensation Committee is or has been an officer or employee of Farmer Mac.
 As described in "Corporate Governance Matters-Director Independence," the Board has affirmatively determined that all members of the Compensation Committee are "independent" under: